By Emilie Collyer

 A sweaty play about the petty and the profound, the mundane and the mythic, Contest asks how we might be with each other if we don’t have to win.

-Contest is presented as part of Darebin Arts' Speakeasy in association with New Working Group and Bureau of Works.
+Contest was presented as part of Darebin Arts' Speakeasy in association with New Working Group and Bureau of Works.

 Written by Emilie Collyer